-The cutting clearance adjusts depending on the edge condition desired, the specific cutting operation and the properties of the metal.
+The cutting clearance adjusts depending on the edge condition desired by the specific cutting operation and the metal properties.
 Manufacturers will often express the clearance as a percentage of the overall metal thickness.

 Once cut, the metal edge includes two portions.
 The shiny portion is the cut band, also called the shear.
 The duller portion is the break line or fracture zone.

 Forming dies are designed to turn a piece of metal into a desired shape and function.

 Some of the most common types of forming dies include those intended for the following purposes: